 - One in for kids drops out of high school – for should be four.

 - One-armed man applauds the kindness of strangers – using the verb applaud is a very unfortunate choice here.

 Have You Heard About a Grammar Mistakes Checker?

-We are aware that you are probably looking for a way to make sure you don’t do any of the grammar mistakes listed above.
+We are aware that you are probably looking for a way to make sure you don’t do any of the English grammar mistakes listed above.
 We are sure you understand that these errors will damage your GPA very quickly.
 The good news is that there are at least two ways to avoid these mistakes: a grammar mistakes checker or a human editor.